 These solutions allowed the provider to promptly identify key data points to determine how often specific service lines are being returned, whether the volume of denials is increasing or decreasing and if their peers are seeing the same denial trends.

 A provider experienced a spike in denial rates – this is not uncommon.
 In these instances, the provider needed the ability to identify whether the spike was only occurring within their practice or if their peers were also experiencing the same spikes.
 The provider also needed to determine if the same spikes occurred in previous years.

 Comparative analytics can help a provider better understand denial spikes and begin to address them based on the level of priority and ROI.

 In this specific example, the provider was able to trend billed service lines by payer group to identify and reduce spikes in billing and denials.
 This level of data allowed the provider to identify spikes in the number of lines billed and/or the number of lines denied – enabling them to resolve any potential issues more quickly.

 Leveraging comparative analytics, the provider created an overview to show the total number of service lines returned over the last 12 months and trend against their own data for the previous 12 months, while also comparing the previous years’ data to peers in the same specialty.

 The Future with Business Intelligence and Comparative Analytics

 The future of healthcare organizations depends on how effectively they can quickly measure, compare/interpret and resolve issues within their revenue cycle data.
 Providers are dealing with changing regulations, and the need to access data in real-time is here to stay.
 BI solutions with comparative analytics allow providers access to the data they need to identify outliers, create KPIs and prioritize initiatives to improve operations while giving them the time back to deliver quality patient care.

 Want to learn more about using comparative analytics to improve your healthcare business?
-Check out our webinar, Comparative Analytics and Why You need to be Paying Attention.
+Check out our webinar, Driving Performance Improvement with Comparative Analytics.